Home, Hospital or Midwife led unit?

 Midwife led unit – kind of a half way mark between home and hospital.
 Beautifully decorated centres that are ran by midwives with a holistic and low risk approach to birthing.
 No doctors or epidurals, but transfer into the obstetric unit is usually manageable within minutes.
 Suitable for those that really understand their bodies abilities but for whatever reason would prefer not to be in their own home.

-Not only can women in Coventry, Warwickshire and Solihull choose between all of the above options, but they can even travel out of area to other units if they feel the support offered would be more suited to their birth choices – you do not have to birth at your local unit – we are SO privileged in this area to have TRUE choice available – please take advantage of those options by considering where to birth.
+Not only can women in the West Midlands choose between all of the above options, but they can even travel out of area to other units if they feel the support offered would be more suited to their birth choices – you do not have to birth at your local unit – we are SO privileged in this area to have TRUE choice available – please take advantage of those options by considering where to birth.

 You could visit the Which?
 Birth Choice website for details about the place you are choosing to birth in – but I would recommend asking around your area for local information.
 Each and every unit has it’s particular areas of expertise, and these are best discovered by talking to other mothers that may have used the local services recently.